The Rape of Mary Hendrickson, 1770, Loudoun County, Virginia

-Note: Mary Hendrickson is not a daughter-in-law.
-If that were true, Simeon would have baptized her Hendrickson husband at the same time.
+Note: Mary Hendrickson is not a daughter-in-law of John and Eve Hendrickson.
+If that were true, Simeon would have baptized her “Hendrickson” husband at the same time. mtDNA shows Mary is the daughter of Eve.

-If Naomi needed consent, then she was under 21, so born before 1773.
+If Naomi needed consent, then she was under 21, so born after 1773, or looks young enough that the parents’ consent is required.
 In Naomi’s 1830 census record, it indicates she’s born between 1761-1770.
 It’s highly likely that Naomi is the offspring of this rape, though we can’t know for sure.

 Mary doesn’t marry Thomas Walker until after 1794 because she signs Naomi’s consent as “Mary Hendrakes.”